-Final Copy.
-If as a result of the defense, revisions to the thesis are required, committee members will not sign the thesis until they are satisfied with the revisions.
+Final Copy: If as a result of the defense, revisions to the thesis are required, committee members will not sign the thesis until they are satisfied with the revisions.

-Final Examination: Thesis Defense (optional)
+Thesis Defense (optional)

-A thesis defense will consist of a public, oral examination by the thesis committee.
-It will be no less than 45 minutes, but in many instances, it will be longer.
+For those students writing theses, the thesis defense will consist of a public, oral examination by the thesis committee.
+It will be no fewer than 45 minutes, but in many instances, it will be longer.
 The thesis defense occurs after the student has submitted a complete draft of the thesis to all committee members.

-Intent to Defend Form.
-Candidates will file a nonbinding Intent to Defend form with the Graduate Director within the first two weeks of the semester in which they expect to defend the thesis.
+Intent to Defend Form: Candidates will file a nonbinding Intent to Defend form with the Graduate Director within the first three weeks of the semester in which they expect to defend the thesis.
 Each member of the committee will sign this form before it is filed with the Graduate Director.
 If a student does not defend in the semester when the Intent to Defend form is filed, he or she should resubmit the form when he or she is prepared to defend.

-Scheduling of Oral Defense.
-Under no circumstances should a completed thesis be submitted to any committee member for reading less than two weeks before the defense.
+Scheduling of Oral Defense: Under no circumstances should a completed thesis be submitted to any committee member for reading fewer than two weeks before the defense.
 The English Graduate Office must be notified no less than two weeks before the oral defense of the day, time, and location of the defense, and the title of the thesis.
+The English Graduate Office must be informed of any changes in the scheduled defense date, time, and location.
 No thesis defense will be held during the summer.